stdombek/docs/content/en/docs/Consortia/_index.md

 ## Shared Settings

 In **Consortium manager**, some settings can be modified and centrally managed for all member libraries through the **Share** option.
 By sharing settings, member libraries apply a controlled vocabulary to ensure consistency in library records and transactions across the consortium.
+Centralized controlled vocabularies can aid or enable search features in a federated search of all members, for example, by allowing a facet on search to work for all member records at the same time in a federated search environment.

 The sharing option cannot be edited once the setting is initially created and saved.
 To change the sharing option in a setting, each of the relevant settings must first be deleted and then a new setting created with the appropriate sharing option.
 The **Share** option must be set when the setting is created and saved, and cannot be edited after the setting is initially saved.
 If **Share** is selected, the data fields, **Source**,  **Member libraries**, and **Update** display as **consortium**,  **ALL**, and **System Consortia**, respectively, indicating the setting can be managed in Consortium manager.